taatuut/lamavoices/README.md

 └── viam-jan-main.json
 ```

-> This doc assumes the above structure.
+> This doc assumes the above structure with local only `.env` and `viam-jan-main.json` files, not part of repository.

 ---